GiorgiVartanov/movies-frontend/README.md

 ## Overview

+\*note - first request to backend will take 30 seconds.
+I am using free tier of <a href="https://render.com">Render</a> to host it

 you can see demo on https://movies-spp.netlify.app/

 simple Movie website where you can :

 - register and log in using email address
-- if signed in add movies to favorites
+- while signed in, add movies to favorites
-- if signed in block movies, so you won't be able to see it
+- while signed in, block movies. so you won't be able to see it
 - search movies by selecting genres

 ## Tools